If you're in the market for a home loan in Australia, you've got plenty of options.

 It doesn't matter whether you measure by market capitalisation, total assets, or the size of its home loan book, CBA comes out on top.

 If you know your Aussie history, this won't be surprising.
-CommBank was founded by the government and used to be the reserve bank of Australia before it was privatised.
+CommBank was founded by the government and used to be Australia's reserve bank before eventually being privatised.

 Top banks in Australia for home loans